FedeDP/libmodule/docs/src/module.rst

   Publish a string message on a topic.
 Size is automatically computed through strlen, and autofree is set to false.

   :param topic: topic on which publish message.
-NULL to broadcast message to all modules in same context.
 Note that only topic creator can publish message on topic.
   :param msg: message to be published.
   :type topic: :c:type:`const char *`
   :type msg: :c:type:`const char *`

-.. c:macro:: m_broadcast_str(msg)
+.. c:macro:: m_broadcast_str(msg, global)

-  Broadcast a string message in module's context.
+  Broadcast a string message.
 Same as calling m_publish(NULL, msg).
 Size is automatically computed through strlen, and autofree is set to false.

   :param msg: message to be delivered to all modules in a context.
+  :param global: whether to broadcast to every context.
   :type msg: :c:type:`const char *`
+  :type global: :c:type:`const bool`

 .. _module_complex: